Paweł Jędrzejko

-Paweł Jędrzejko (born June 27, 1970, in Katowice, Poland) is a literary scholar and an Americanist, translation studies scholar, musician and yachtsman.
+Paweł Jędrzejko (born 27 June 1970 in Katowice, Poland) is a literary scholar and an Americanist, translation studies scholar, musician and yachtsman.
 Member of the Polish a cappella sextet Banana Boat.

 Family and education

 Born into the family of university professors, the botanist Krzysztof Jędrzejko (1945–2012) and linguist Ewa Jędrzejko, Paweł Jędrzejko is the elder brother of Maciej Jędrzejko (b.
 1977), the founder and lead vocalist of the Polish a cappella sextet Banana Boat.
 Following in his mother's footsteps, Jędrzejko chose to pursue his career in modern languages and letters.
 In 1995, he received his MA in English from Adam Mickiewicz University in Poznań, Poland.
-In the year 2000, he has been granted his PhD in humanities from the University of Silesia in Katowice for his dissertation dedicated to Herman Melville's existentialism.
-Since then, he has been working as a faculty member of the Institute of English Cultures and Literatures at the Faculty of Philology, University of Silesia.
-In 2013, having earned his habilitation in humanities within the discipline of literary studies on the basis of a thematic cycle of publications dedicated to the oeuvre and thought of Herman Melville, he received tenure and was appointed associate professor of the University of Silesia in Katowice.
+In the year 2000, he was granted his PhD in humanities from the University of Silesia in Katowice for his dissertation dedicated to Herman Melville's existentialism.
+Since then, he has been a faculty member of the Institute of English Cultures and Literatures at the Faculty of Philology, University of Silesia.
+In 2013, having earned his habilitation in humanities within the discipline of literary studies on the basis of a thematic cycle of publications dedicated to the work and thought of Herman Melville, he received tenure and was appointed associate professor of the University of Silesia in Katowice.
 Between 2013 and 2020, when the organizational structure of the University of Silesia was revised, he chaired the Department of American and Canadian Studies of the Institute of English Cultures and Literatures at the University of Silesia in Katowice.

 Functions in learned societies and journals

-Since October 2021, Jędrzejko has been serving as President of the International American Studies Association.
-In years 2003–2009, and then since 2013, Paweł Jędrzejko has served as a member of the Executive Board of the International American Studies Association (IASA).He is the co-founder and the managing editor of the association's learned journal, the Review of International American Studies.
+Between October 2021 and December 2023, Jędrzejko held the function of the President of the International American Studies Association (IASA).
+In years 2003–2009, and then since 2013, Paweł Jędrzejko has served as a member of the Executive Board of the IASA.
+He is the co-founder and co-editor-in-chief of the Association's learned journal, the Review of International American Studies.
 Jędrzejko is a member of Polish and international academic associations, such as The Melville Society, Modern Language Association, American Studies Association, or the Polish Association for American Studies.
-Since 2013, he has been working as the associate editor of the high-ranking Polish learned journal of theory, literature and cultural studies, Er(r)go: Teoria – Literatura – Kultura.
+Since 2013, he has been working as the associate editor of the high-ranking international learned journal of theory, literature and cultural studies, Er(r)go: Theory– Literature–Culture.